mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 Files
 =====
 Navigate to the directory ``aero/meshing/surface`` in your tutorial folder.
-Find the ``.igs`` file you generated with pyGeo and copy it from the ``aero/geometry`` folder.

-.. prompt:: bash

-    cp ../../geometry/wing.igs .
+This is where you will save your Pointwise project file and export the surface mesh to.

 Basic Pointwise Usage